416 Ilam Road, Fendalton, Christchurch 8052

 Philosophy

 One of the key differences between osteopathy and chiropractic in New Zealand is their philosophical approach to treatment.
 Osteopathy takes a more holistic approach, viewing the body as an interconnected system.
 Osteopaths believe that the body has a natural ability to heal itself, and their role is to facilitate this process by removing barriers to healing.
-They focus on treating the underlying causes of musculoskeletal problems, rather than just focussing on the symptoms.
+They focus on treating the underlying causes of musculoskeletal problems rather than just focusing on the symptoms.

 Training